medcomdk/dk-medcom-carecommunication/docs/index.md

 [Click here to read an introduction to the technical specifications.](assets/documents/Intro-Technical-Spec-ENG.md)

-### 1.4 Mapping between OIOXML, XDIS91 and FHIR CareCommunication Messages {#mapping-between-oioxml-and-fhir}
+### 1.4 Mapping between OIOXML, XDIS91 and FHIR CareCommunication {#mapping-between-oioxml-and-fhir}
 Mapping from previous OIOXML standards to the FHIR CareCommunication standard can be found below.
 The document is intended to help translate the previous standard to the new FHIR standard.
 Please notice that not all elements from  <a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20korrespondance/XML/Dokumentation/" target="_blank">XDIS91</a>are transferred to the CareCommunication, as not all elements are represented in the FHIR.

 Furthermore, not all elements from the FHIR elements are represented in the document; thus, it cannot stand alone for implementation.<br>